New pope's views, from tango, to art, to gay marriage

 VATICAN CITY Argentine Cardinal Jorge Bergoglio surprised the world on Wednesday when he ended a run of nearly 1,300 years of European popes and greeted St. Peter's Square for the first time as Pope Francis.

-Here is a selection of the 76-year-old Jesuit's opinions on topics ranging from unmarried mothers, gay marriage, globalisation and his own interests and life experience:
+Here is a selection of the 76-year-old Jesuit's opinions on topics ranging from unmarried mothers, gay marriage, globalization and his own interests and life experience:

 On gay marriage: In 2010, he challenged the Argentine government when it backed a gay marriage bill.
 "Let's not be naive.
 This isn't a simple political fight, it's an attempt to destroy God's plan," he wrote days before the bill was approved by Congress.